omr50/Code-Typing-Multiplayer-Game/README.md

-# Code-Typing-Multiplayer-Game
+# Code Racer

-## Microservice based Code Typing multiplayer game.
+## A Code Typing multiplayer game built with a microservice architecture

 ## Summary & Motivation
 This is a web browser game similar to type racer except instead of typing out sentences or quotes,